vokhe909/Hospital-Management-System/README.md

 ## Prerequisites
 1. Install XAMPP web server
 2. Any Editor (Preferably VS Code or Sublime Text)
-3. Any web browser with latest version
+3. Any web browser with latest version LIKE chrome

 ## Languages and Technologies used
 1. HTML5/CSS3